kellyxj/advanced-graphics-project/README.md

 [https://docs.google.com/presentation/d/10__u8DagReH-SO_2vzRXxDx3FVcuOv0gvLUTrkZywLg](https://docs.google.com/presentation/d/10__u8DagReH-SO_2vzRXxDx3FVcuOv0gvLUTrkZywLg)

 This presentation was given for computational optics.
-It discusses NeRF as a solver for the rendering equation.
+It discusses NeRF as an approximate solver for the [rendering equation](https://en.wikipedia.org/wiki/Rendering_equation#:~:text=In%20computer%20graphics%2C%20the%20rendering,under%20a%20geometric%20optics%20approximation.).

 ## Dependencies:
 Use your preferred package manager (e.g. conda or pip) to install